 With a 7.1 inch long flexible blade, the Wusthof Classic filleting knife will provide great service for filleting, deboning, and skinning tasks.
 The knife is made of high-quality high-carbon steel, making it very durable and resistant to corrosion.
 The handle is made of synthetic materials, and it’s sporting a traditional type of design.

 The knife can be used either at home or outdoors for hunting or fishing purposes.
 A nice addition is a sheath which will protect the blade.
 It is included free of charge.

 The Wusthof Classic filleting knife enjoys rave reviews from the customers.

 You can read my review of a similar Wusthof model – the Wusthof Gourmet 7-inch Fish Fillet knife.Check on Amazon!

 JA Henckels 7″ Fillet Knife

-With a laser controlled blade, the JA Hanckels knife’s edge will last longer than your average fillet knife.
+With a laser-controlled blade, the JA Henckels knife’s edge will last longer than your average fillet knife.
 The blade is made of high-carbon steel, which utilizes a patented system designed to offer maximum stain resistance.
-Similarly to the Wusthof knife, this knife sports a fully visible tang.
+Similar to the Wusthof knife, this knife sports a fully visible tang.
 This knife is often featured in JA Henckels knife sets.

 Dexter-Russell (S138PCP) – 8″ Fillet Knife